z1skgr/java_files/Inheritance/README.md

 * Run as Java application

-## Acknowledgements
-- This project was one of my very first project for learning Java.
-- This project was created for the requirements of the lesson Structured Programming.
-- Implementation focus on class hierarcy

 [^1]: For example, the user may request that the data for all birds be displayed.